WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 The actuators are following a *note-to-position* mapping scheme, with the lowest note closest to the elbow, and it's higher octave counterpart closest to the wrist.
 The Armband should be used in combination with speakers by users, as the software accompanying it is both a haptic and a sound synthesizer.
 The mapping between audio and haptic stimuli has been done with perceptual relevance in focus.

 The hardware is composed from an array of 6 REM actuators placed on the top side of the forearm representing musical notes from the C minor pentatonic scale.
 Each transducer can reproduce only one note and the array, and can be used when the glide effect occurs.
 The project runs on a Raspberry Pi  4 with an Audio Injector Octo sound card cape, that is connected to a Syntacts Amp 3.1 for the necessary amplification.
 The amplifier board is getting powered by the USB 3.0 port on the RPi.
 The software used for the GUI, haptic and sound synthesizer is called Pure Data v0.5  that runs on  the *Patchbox OS* Raspberry Pi Linux distribution.
-MIDI encoding is used to generate the haptic stimuli.
-The same protocol will be used to play a custom software synthesizer.
+MIDI encoding is used to play a custom software synthesizer as well as the haptic stimuli.

 ## Fabrication instructions
-These are the tools necessary for the hardware: scissors and eventually a hobby knife (not shown in the picture), pliers, flat head screwdriver (provided in the kit), wire cutters, wirre stripper, permanent marker, office tape (the stickier the better), 6 rubber bands - shorter ones are preffered (not shown), soldering iron (not shown) and an 2x8 Pin IDC Female Header(optional).
+These are the tools necessary for the hardware: scissors and eventually a hobby knife (not shown in the picture), pliers, flat head screwdriver (provided in the kit), wire cutters, wire stripper, permanent marker, office tape (the stickier the better), 6 rubber bands - shorter ones are preffered (not shown), soldering iron (not shown) and an 2x8 Pin IDC Female Header(optional).
 <img alt="Tools necessary" src="images/Building Process/Tools.jpg" width="1024x" height="auto"/>

 ### Hardware